learn-co-curriculum/phase-0-bash-navigation/README.md

-# Navigation Commands in Bash
+# Navigation Commands in Bash and Zsh

 ## Learning Goals